Haryana Forest Department: High leopard death rate caused by humans

-Gurugram Wildlife & Leopard Safari
+Gurugram Wildlife & Leopard Safari Park

-Gurugram Wildlife Safari, the world's largest wildlife safari outside Africa, is being jointly developed by the Haryana Govt and India's Ministry of Environment, Forest and Climate Change.
+Gurugram Wildlife Safari Park, the world's largest wildlife safari outside Africa, is being jointly developed by the Haryana Govt and India's Ministry of Environment, Forest and Climate Change.
 It will be spread over 10,000 acres of land, five times bigger than second largest 2,000 acres of curated wildlife safari in Sharjah.
 Managed by the newly created Aravali Foundation, it will have 4 separate free-ranging zones for 4 big cats (leopards, tigers, lions, cheetas), bird park and aviary, serpentarium, a large area for herbivore wildlife, zone for exotic animals and birds not native to India, underwater world oceanarium, several climate-zone specific (equatorial, tropical, sub-tropical Indian coastal forests, and desert gardens), botanical gardens, biomes, nature trails, wildlife tourism zones, and visitors facilities.Central Zoo Authority (CZA) has granted approval.
 Two international companies have been shortlisted after the global invitation for the EOI (expression of interest) for designing, building and operating the park.
 It will be similar in concept to the Etawah Safari Park, is being implemented near sector 76 at Sakatpur and Garat Pur Bas villages in Aravalli hills of Gurugram, in September 2019 panchayat had already approved the transfer of panchayat common land to the wildlife department.
 Government is also developing a new lake in 10 acres natural depression of Gairatpur Bas 10 km from Rajiv Chowk on the Delhi-Gurgaon expressway by piping treated sewage water from the Behrampur sewage treatment plant (STP) in Sector 72 through a 3.5 km pipeline as the nearby Damdama Lake dries up in summers and also needs rejuvenation.

 The 10,000-acre safari will be developed in 4 phases, of which Phase-1 will be spread across 2,500 acres.
 It will have 4 entry gates, four entry gates – near Naurangpur (east of Manesar) and Sakatpur in the north, near Sohna on Delhi-Mumbai Expressway in the east, on the Taoru–Sohna NH-919 in the south.
+Aravalli Foundation, including international consultants for technical and environmental guidance, was established by the Haryana Government for the execution and ongoing management of the project.
+The 2,500 acre phase-I, with the "international-level facilities", entails enclosures for big cats, aviary, a herpetarium for amphibians and reptiles, botanical gardens, nature trails, and an underwater world exhibit.
+20,000 trees of local native plant species will be planted in 750 acres "Matri Van" along the Gurgaon-Faridabad Road as part of the Aravalli Green Wall Project to reforest and restore the mountain range.

 Other leopard safaris in India are at Sanjay Gandhi National Park in Mumbai, "Bengal Safari Park" at Siliguri near Gorumara National Park, and in Gujarat at Surat district at Khodamba village of Mandvi taluka with 35 leopards in 50 hectare as well as Dangs district at Waghai Taluka with 54 leopards in 35 hectares.